-It’s always a little strange when new fiction tackles current issues.
+It's always a little strange when new fiction tackles current issues.
 Once you consider publishing schedules, the authors who write these texts seem downright prescient.
-In Air, Ryan Gattis takes on police brutality in Baltimore, and creates an instant — if flawed — classic in the process.
-Continue reading
+In Air, Ryan Gattis takes on police brutality in Baltimore, and creates an instant --- if flawed --- classic in the process.
+Air centers on Grey Monroe: a mixed-race teenager … Continue reading Air: A Review

 Tag: ya fiction